GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/opencart/index.md

 ## Plugin Configuration

-In your OpenCart admin dashboard you should now see the OpenID Connect tab in the left hand menu.
+In your OpenCart admin module list you should now see the OpenID Connect tab in the left hand menu.
 Click on `Edit` button to complete the General configuration.

 ### General